 • complete an online application form and pay the application fee.

-If you intend the live in Sweden for more than a year, you'll also be required to register in the Swedish Population Register.
+If you intend to live in Sweden for more than a year, you'll also be required to register in the Swedish Population Register.
 It's a good idea to apply for a Swedish ID card too - this will make proving your identity at banks, shops and pharmacies easier.

 How to apply